hadeelalabood/SW485-Project-Group10/README.md

 3-Lama Alangari-443200900, worked in The goal of the dataset

-4-Tahani Alhantushi-443201032, worked in Information about your project
+4-Tahani Alhantushi-443201032, worked in Information about project

 5-Ghaida alhusain-443200822, worked in Summary of the dataset